Smart-Grp6/leaf-disease-detection/README.md

       python train.py
    The trained model and metrics will be logged to MLflow.

-3. Serve Predictions
+2. Serve Predictions
    Start the Flask API:
       ```bash
       python app.py

-4. Send a POST request to the API with an image file:
+3. Send a POST request to the API with an image file:
       ```bash
       curl -X POST -F "image=@path_to_image.jpg" http://localhost:5000/predict
+   Replace path_to_image.jpg with the path to your image file.
    The API will return the predicted class (e.g., Healthy, Powdery, Rust).

-5. Monitor the Model
+4. Monitor the Model
-   Run the monitoring script:
+   - Update Monitoring Script for Your Repository: github_token = os.getenv("GITHUB_TOKEN")  # Set this in your environment
+      repo_owner = "<YOUR_USERNAME>"           # Replace with your GitHub username
+      repo_name = "leaf-disease-detection"     # Replace if you renamed the repository workflow_id = "retrain.yml"              # Replace if you renamed the workflow file
+   github_token: Generate a GitHub Personal Access Token (PAT) with repo and workflow scopes, and set it as an environment variable:
       ```bash
+      export GITHUB_TOKEN="your_token_here"
+   - Run the monitoring script:
+      ```bash
       python scripts/monitor.py
    The script checks for model drift and triggers retraining if necessary.

-4. Automate Retraining
+5. Automate Retraining
    - The GitHub Actions workflow (.github/workflows/retrain.yml) automates retraining and deployment.
 It runs every Sunday at midnight or can be triggered manually.
    - The GitHub Actions workflow (.github/workflows/monitor.yml) automates monitoring.
 It runs every hour or can be triggered manually.